arthurPignet/privacy-preserving-titanic-challenge/ckks_titanic/README.md

     │   ├── quick_demo     <- Small subset of the original, immutable data dump, used for quick demo.
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
-    │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details.
-    │
+    |
     ├── models             <- Trained and serialized models.
     │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │   |                     the creator's initials, and a short `-` delimited description.
-    │   ├──                <-0-ap-
+    │   ├──0-ap-perf-eval-enc-LR    <- performance evalution of encrypted logistic regression,
+    |   |                               compared to unencrypted logistic regression, and scikit learn logistic regression.
-    │   ├──                <- Alice's side.
+    │   ├──1-ap-Alice               <- Alice's side.
 Training a model over encrypted data.
 The model is then use to predict.
-    │   ├──                <- Bob's side.
+    │   ├──1-ap-Bob                 <- Bob's side.
 Process and encrypt the data.
 Sends them to Alice for training and prediction.
-    │   ├──                <- Data processing and feature engineering.
+    │   ├──Appendix-A-ap-processing <- Data processing and feature engineering.
-    │   └──                <- polynomial approximations of sigmoid and log functions.
+    │   └──Appendix-B-poly-approxs  <- polynomial approximations of sigmoid and log functions.
     |
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │